Thammasat University: Bloody October protests

 In 1973, Thammasat became the centre of the pro-democracy protest movement that led to the bloody uprising on 14 October.
 A large crowd, led by university students, assembled at Thammasat University to protest the arrest of thirteen pro-democracy student activists.
 The protest continued for several days before a bloody confrontation took place at the Democracy Monument.
 When Thailand's military leaders fled into exile, Sanya Dharmasakti, then Thammasat rector, was appointed Prime Minister of Thailand.

 Three years later, the 6 October 1976 massacre took place on the Tha Phra Chan campus.
 The event began with protests against the return of exiled dictator Thanom Kittikachorn.
 Violence first appeared on 25 September when two EGAT employees who handed out protest literature in Nakhon Pathom were branded "communists", beaten to death, and their bodies hung from a wall.
 This led to peaceful protests by labor groups, students, and other activists demanding the expulsion of Thanom.

 On 4 October, students staged a play on the Thammasat campus to dramatize the hanging of the protesters in Nakhon Pathom.
-Several newspapers printed photographs of the mock hanging with, however, one of the students retouched to resemble Crown Prince Vajiralongkorn, an act of lèse-majesté.
+Several newspapers printed photographs of the mock hanging with one of the students retouched to resemble Crown Prince Vajiralongkorn, an act of lèse-majesté.
 Uniformed police and enraged right-wing paramilitary groups promptly surrounded Thammasat University.
 At dawn on 6 October the police and paramilitary groups attacked the protesters.
 The assault continued for several hours.
 Newspaper sources reported the number killed as between 43 and 46, but the actual figure may have been over a hundred, with several hundred more injured.
 Many student protesters escaped by jumping into Chao Phraya River, where they were shot at by the Royal Thai Navy.

 One of the student leaders was Seksan Prasertkul, who wrote the protest song Su mai toi, which was adopted by the 2013-2014 anti-government protesters in Thailand.
 Seksan is now (2016) a lecturer at Thammasat University.